raleighlittles/CanEdge_OBD_tool_scripts/transmit_block.md

 > Main article: https://en.wikipedia.org/wiki/Unified_Diagnostic_Services

-The block below contains the transactions needed to send UDS messages.
+The block below contains the transactions needed to send UDS messages, using the Service 0x22 (Read Data By Identifier).

+for the list of DIDs used, see the `docs` folder.

 ```
 {
   "name":"ECU_manufacturing_date_via_UDS",
   "state":1,